-5. Click the Add a new period button.
-The page adjusts.

-- 6. Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the WiFi signal. - Click the Apply button.
-The Advanced Wireless Settings page displays. - 8.
+- 5. Click the Add a new period button.
+The page adjusts. - 6.
+Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the WiFi signal. - Click the Apply button.
+The Wireless Settings page displays. - 8.
 Select the Turn off wireless signal by schedule check box to activate the schedule. - 9.
 Click the Apply button.
-Your settings are saved.

-Specify WPS Settings
+Specify WPS settings